What is a Contract?

 - Make sure the contract includes details like cleanup and removal of debris and materials, and special requests like saving lumber for firewood.

-- The contract also should identify the contractor, his/her business address, and contractor license number.
+- The contract also should identify the contractor, their business address, and contractor license number.

 - Be sure to get any warranty offered by the contractor for labor and materials in writing either for work done by the contractor or manufacturer warranties.